LouisCoutel/Calculator/README.md

 ### The view
-The view has two properties, *buttons* and *display*, and its only method is `render()`.
+The view has two properties *buttons* and *display*, and its only method is `render()`.
 It instantiates them on app launch, when instructed to by the controller.
-This is not ideal, as I would have prefered to instantiate them directly in the constructor, but as the buttons need to refer to the controller for events handling, it has to be fully instanciated first.
+I would have prefered to instantiate them directly in the constructor, but as the buttons need to refer to the controller for events handling, it has to be fully instanciated first.

 The class **Buttons** mirrors the various **HTML button elements** present in the document, by instanciating the appropriate **Button** sub-class for each type of button: **digitButton**, **operatorButton** and "features" such as **clrButton** or **BackspaceButton**.

 Each Button contains all of the appropriate properties, such as a symbol, a reference to an HTML element and a value, and sets an event handler on their element.
 When clicked, each button calls a specific controller method with appropriate parameters.

 In the same spirit as the Buttons class, the Display mirrors the HTML elements where input and result data are displayed and exposes setters.